Algorithms for group isomorphism via group extensions and cohomology: The strategy

-As mentioned in the introduction, there have been polynomial-time algorithms for several group classes: semisimple groups, generalized Heisenberg groups, groups with abelian Sylow towers, and (in Section~\ref{sec:centrad}) $n^{o(\log n)}$-time algorithms for central-radical groups.
-However, the definitions of these group classes may at first seem obscure, and it is not \emph{a priori} clear why we should have found efficient algorithms for these particular classes of groups, as opposed to others.
-We believe that the viewpoint of extensions and cohomology, especially in light of the Main Lemma, gives a unifying perspective to these works which helps to explain the progress on these group classes.
+As mentioned in the introduction, there have been some recent polynomial-time algorithms for several group classes: semisimple groups \cite{BCGQ,BCQ}, generalized Heisenberg groups \cite{LW12}, groups with abelian Sylow towers \cite{BQ}, and (in this paper) $n^{o(\log n)}$-time algorithms for central-radical groups.
+The experts would easily see how the perspective of group extension helps to open a venue of attack to devise efficient algorithms for these group classes.
+However, for readers who have not seen such a connection, the definitions of these group classes may at first seem obscure, and it is not \emph{a priori} clear why we should have found efficient algorithms for these particular classes of groups, as opposed to others.
+We believe that the viewpoint of extensions and cohomology, especially in light of the Main Lemma, gives a unifying perspective to these works which helps to explain the progress on these group classes, thereby easing certain readers' understanding of these previous works.

 In the following, we first summarize some basic information about these works, and then explain in detail how previous works on \GpI fit into the general strategy described as above.
 1em